Fair Column Subset Selection: Experiments

-We examine the imbalance in reconstruction errors of the "vanilla" \css objective of Problem \ref{prob:CSS} and the \faircssminmax objective for groups $A$ and $B$.
-We compute the optimal solution for each objective for various $k$, through exhaustive enumeration.
-In the case of vanilla \css, we use $\opt(M)$ to represent the reconstruction error of matrix $M$, while $\opt(A)$ and $\opt(B)$ denote the separate reconstruction errors of groups $A$ and $B$, respectively, that correspond to the optimal solution of vanilla \css.
-Similarly, for the \faircssminmax objective, we denote $\minmax(M)$ as the reconstruction error of matrix $M$.
-Additionally, $\fair(A)$ and $\fair(B)$ denote the reconstruction errors of groups $A$ and $B$, respectively, that correspond to the optimal solution of \faircssminmax.
-Lastly, $\fair(M)$ represents the reconstruction error of $M$ corresponding to the optimal solution of \faircssminmax.
-We note that brute-force enumeration is computationally expensive, even after parallelization and extensive optimization, so we only report results for \heart, \student and \german.
+We examine the imbalance in reconstruction errors of the ``vanilla" \css objective of Problem~\ref{prob:CSS} and \faircssminmax objective for groups $A$ and $B$.
+We compute the optimal solution for each objective for various $k$ through exhaustive enumeration. $\opt(M), \opt(A)$ and $\opt(B)$ denote the reconstruction error of vanilla \css for matrices $M, A$ and $B$, respectively. $\minmax(M) = \minmax(A,B)$ denote the reconstruction error of matrix $M$.
+Further, $\fair(A)$ and $\fair(B)$ denote the reconstruction errors of \faircssminmax for groups $A$ and $B$, respectively.
+Lastly, $\fair(M)$ denote the reconstruction error of $M$ corresponding to the optimal solution of \faircssminmax.
+We note that brute-force enumeration is expensive, even after parallelization and extensive optimization, so we only report results for \heart, \student and \german datasets.

-\spara{Fairness of solutions.} In Figure~\ref{fig:priceoffairness-1}, we compare $\opt(A)$, $\opt(B)$ which correspond to optimal solution of vanilla \css and $\fair(A)$, $\fair(B)$, which corresponds to the optimal solution of \faircssminmax.
+{\bf Fairness of solutions.} In Figure~\ref{fig:priceoffairness-1} we compare $\opt(A)$, $\opt(B)$, that is, the optimal solution of vanilla \css, and the optimal solution of \faircssminmax $\fair(A), \fair(B)$.
 In most instances, we observe that the reconstruction errors of groups are disproportionate in vanilla \css.
 However, the degree of imbalance is not uniform across datasets.
 One source of imbalance could be vastly different group sizes.
-However, as can be seen in the case of \student, $|A| > |B|$, but $\opt(A) < \opt(B)$.
-We believe this further highlights the need for sophisticated approaches to fairness in \css, beyond a mere normalization of groups.
+However, as observed in \student, $|A| > |B|$, but $\opt(A) < \opt(B)$.
+This further supports the need for sophisticated approaches to fairness in \css, beyond mere normalization.